databox/databox-php/README.md

 }
 ```

-> `databox-php-sdk` follows the PSR-0 convention names for its classes, which means you can easily integrate `databox-php-sdk` classes loading in your own autoloader.
+`databox-php` follows the PSR-4 convention names for its classes, which means you can easily integrate `databox-php` classes loading in your own autoloader.

 ## Basic example